-Religion - Within the North Paddington area, on the average number of those identified as Muslims was far higher (31.6%) the borough Westminster's Muslim (20%) followed by no religion (25.9%). gro pro cha are in t info to t pop cou serv acc gro son indi Are there any pups with otected aracteristics that underrepresented he monitoring ormation relative their size of the bulation?
-If so, this and indicate that the vice may not be ressible to all ups or there may be ne form of direct or irect discrimination surring.
-N/A 2.
-4 Does the project, impact positive or policy or proposal have the potential to disproportionately impact on people with a protected characteristic?
-If so, is the negative? collaboration with lo programme, it is anticipated the approach will lead positive impacts across groups, as the ambitions are to promote greater ocal stakeholder from diverse groups, so more community members are represented.
-In t first year programme of work (which will be confirmed as part of a Cabinet Member Report in September, the following groups are likely to be positively affected: global majo from a Global Majority Background (Through a Global Majority Grant Pilot which will aim to fund projects that have an impact on rity resident engagement with their communities, improve language learning or career aspirations of those groups, or tivities to support health and wellbeing) ed 11-18 and 16-25 years old - Through a Youth Engagement, employment and training programme which features a Digital Dash n, a Schools and business engagement plan and North Paddington employment champions.

-- Impact due to Pregnancy/ Maternity - The Queen's Park Family Hub will bring together early intervention work with a focus on a 'whole family' approach, delivered by a wide spectrum of Early Help services including the offer from Children's Services, Birth Registrations, School Health, Health Visiting, Maternity services, Child, and Adolescent Mental Health Service (CAMHS), Housing, Schools, local Voluntary Service providers, the offer from GPs, Westminster libraries and Youth providers.
-A children's centre and youth hub will be at the heart of the Hub, but the services offered are wider

-As the programme and projects continue and finalises outcomes, it is recommended an EQIA is undertaken to assess impacts.
+Does the project, policy or proposal have the potential to disproportionately impact on people with a protected characteristic?
+If so, is the impact positive or negative?

+At this stage in the programme, it is anticipated the approach will lead positive impacts across groups, as the ambitions are to promote greater collaboration with local stakeholder from diverse groups, so more community members are represented.
+Based on the current first year programme of work (which will be confirmed as part of a Cabinet Member Report in September, the following groups are likely to be positively affected: Residents from a Global Majority Background (Through a Global Majority Grant Pilot which will aim to fund projects that have an impact on global majority resident engagement with their communities, improve language learning or career aspirations of those groups, or improve activities to support health and wellbeing) People aged 11-18 and 16-25 years old - Through a Youth Engagement, employment and training programme which features a Digital Dash Competition, a Schools and business engagement plan and North Paddington employment champions.
+Impact due to Pregnancy/ Maternity - The Queen's Park Family Hub will bring together early intervention work with a focus on a 'whole family' approach, delivered by a wide spectrum of Early Help services including the offer from Children's Services, Birth Registrations, School Health, Health Visiting, Maternity services, Child, and Adolescent Mental Health Service (CAMHS), Housing, Schools, local Voluntary Service providers, the offer from GPs, Westminster libraries and Youth providers.
+A children's centre and youth hub will be at the heart of the Hub, but the services offered are wider As the programme and projects continue and finalises outcomes, it is recommended an EQIA is undertaken to assess impacts.
 Furthermore, as the programme of work for the longer term strategic transformational programme is developed, this EQIA will be updated to consider potential impacts of the full programme.

 None Positive Negative Not sure

-Men or women X
+Men or women x

-People of a particular race or ethnicity (including refugees, asylum seekers, migrants and gypsies and travellers) X
+People of a particular race or ethnicity (including refugees, asylum seekers, migrants and gypsies and travellers) Х

-Disabled people (consider different types of physical, learning, or mental disabilities) X
+Disabled1 people (consider different types of physical, learning, or mental disabilities) X

-People of particular sexual orientation/s X
+People of particular sexual orientation/s Х

 People in particular age groups (consider in particular children, under 21s and over 65s) X

-People who are intending to undergo, are undergoing, or have undergone a process or part of a process of gender reassignment X
+People who are intending to undergo, are undergoing, or have undergone a process or part of a process of gender reassignment х

-Impact due to pregnancy/ maternity X
+Impact due to pregnancy/ maternity х

-People of faiths and beliefs X
+People of faiths and beliefs х

 People on low incomes Х